 To maintain and develop professional competences, seminars were prepared and held in cooperation with external consultants/experts in 2008.
-Of these, the Board of Directors seminar, which took place in Copenhagen in mid-September, should be highlighted.
-The focus of the twoday seminar was the responsibilities and requirements of board members sitting on the board of an IFU project company, as well as board members' value adding through their proactive development of the business, both short and long-term.
-The seminar participants were investment managers acting as board members, as well as external advisers worldwide representing IFU on boards.
+Of these, the seminar on board work, which took place in Copenhagen in mid-September, should be highlighted.
+The focus of the two-day seminar was the responsibilities and requirements of board members serving on the board of an IFU project company, as well as the added value provided by board members through their proactive development of the business, both short and long-term.